yuri-schmaltz/Wan2GP/README.md

 ```

 Note pytorch *sdpa attention* is available by default.
-It is worth installing *Sage attention* (albout as simple as it sounds) because it offers a 30% speed boost over *sdpa attention* at a small quality cost.
+It is worth installing *Sage attention* (albout not as simple as it sounds) because it offers a 30% speed boost over *sdpa attention* at a small quality cost.
 In order to install Sage, you will need to install also Triton.
 If Triton is installed you can turn on *Pytorch Compilation* which will give you an additional 20% speed boost and reduced VRAM consumption.

 ### Ready to use python wheels for Windows users